Have you ever had a Whole of Life policy with Legal and General?

 You could be owed £1,000s in compensation if Legal and General mis-sold you your Whole of Life policy.

-Many consumers have been mis-sold their Whole of Life cover by Legal and General.
-Legal and General failed to inform a lot of customers that some Whole of Life policies were linked to the stock market which had an element of risk.
+Many customers have been mis-sold their Whole of Life cover by Legal and General.
+Legal and General failed to inform a lot of consumers that some Whole of Life policies were linked to the stock market which had an element of risk.

 If the savings element of the Whole of Life policy was not performing well, the customer would be at risk of not receiving the full amount of the death benefit, in some cases Legal and General failed to inform their consumers of this risk.